suderman/shelper/README.md

 (is ubuntu) && echo "This OS is Ubuntu"
 ```

-###cp
+###copy

 Give this a source file and a destination file to copy to.
-This is normal behaviour, except the destination will always be overwritten and directories will always copy recursvively (`cp -rf`).
-When overwriting, a backup copy of the destination is created (.bak) in the destination's directory.
+This is normal behaviour for `cp`, except the destination will always be overwritten and directories will always copy recursvively (`cp -rf`).
+When overwriting, a backup copy of the destination is created (`.bak`) in the destination's directory.
 Also, the destination's directory structure will be built if neccessary with `mkdir -p`.

 For example:

 ```
-cp ~/downloads/file.txt ~/unmade/nested/directories/myfile.txt
+copy ~/downloads/file.txt ~/unmade/nested/directories/myfile.txt
 ```

 Alternatively pass a URL as the source to download the remote file to the local destination.
 For example:

 ```
-cp www.example.com/file.txt ~/unmade/nested/directories/myfile.txt
+copy www.example.com/file.txt ~/unmade/nested/directories/myfile.txt
 ```

 ###append